Geography at Clark

 Women in geography

 Clark has a long tradition of producing women geographers as detailed by Janice Monk in her AAG Special Issue of Economic Geography (1998).
-At left, Ellen Churchill Semple, professor of anthropogeography at Clark from 1921-32 and the first female faculty member hired by the university.
+Ellen Churchill Semple (left), professor of anthropogeography at Clark from 1921-32, was the first female faculty member hired by the university.
+Susan Hanson (now Distinguished University Professor Emerita) was the first female geographer elected to the prestigious National Academy of Sciences